Server Settings

 You can decide how you would like to proceed with connections carried out by the same user but from other devices.
 You can choose between the following:

-• Deny new connection when user is already logged on
+• Deny new connections when user is already logged on

 • Close existing connection and allow new one